-The carbon emissions factors in Table 78 are sourced from NCC 2022 update - Whole of Home component, written by Energy Efficient Strategies.
-The figures in that report are ultimately sourced from the National Greenhouse Accounts Factors 2019.28 societal cost (gas or wood)
+The carbon emissions factors in Table 87 are sourced from NCC 2022 update - Whole of Home component, written by Energy Efficient Strategies.
+The figures in that report are ultimately sourced from the National Greenhouse Accounts Factors 2019.

 The societal cost of each energy source is calculated using this formula for the different fuels: